 - Note: If you wish to take the course but have not completed the prerequisite, please email Beverley Fretz, manager, program development.

-- In addition to the 36-40 hours of classroom-based instruction, you can expect to spend 5-10 hours to complete the readings for the course.
-Some assessment components are completed during the four-day course, and other(s) are completed in a one- to four-week period following the completion of the classroom-based component.
+- Some assessment components are completed during the four-day course, and other(s) are completed in a one- to four-week period following the completion of the classroom-based component.
 You can expect to spend approximately 10-15 hours completing the course assignment(s).

 Applies Towards the Following Certificates